tanfwong/rfsoc_notes/_sources/ch6/opencl.md

   ```
 * To execute computing tasks in a platform, we must first create a
   **context**, which includes a set of compute devices, the memory
-  objects accessible to those compute devices, the corresponding
-  memory properties and one or more command queues that are used to
+  objects accessible to those compute devices, and one or more command
-  schedule execution of kernel programs and operations on memory
+  queues that are used to schedule execution of kernel programs and
-  objects.
-In essence, the context is an environment within which the
+  operations on memory objects.
+In essence, the context is an
-  kernel programs execute and memory management and synchronization
+  environment within which the kernel programs execute and memory
-  are performed.
+  management and synchronization are performed.

 * A **kernel program** executes on a compute device.
 This corresponds
   to the kernel code of our DSP kernel.
 Multiple instances of the same